oatlog/oatlog/doc/report/main.typ

 Then we get rid of both the branch/batching issue and the indexes for "new".

 Now the database only needs to maintain a list of "new" and indexes for "all".
-The reason indexes for "new" is not required is that it is always more efficient to iterate through "new" first, so the pseudocode becomes:
+The reason indexes for "new" is not required is that it is almost always more efficient to iterate through "new" first, so the pseudocode becomes:

 ```rust
 for _ in b_new(..) {